EPC Solvency and Grid Connection

 Lachlan Tait is a lawyer specialising in renewable energy and project finance, and has been for 15 years.
 For the last 5 years he has worked in-house with renewable energy developers active across a range of jurisdictions, including both developed and emerging markets.
 He has participated in the negotiation, documentation and closing of numerous renewables project financings, involving a wide range of lenders including smaller national banks and international commercial banks.

-There are no available videos from "Lachlan Tait"
+There are no available Videos from "Lachlan Tait"